smaurice101/us_dod_disa_3_entities_sourceip_destinationip_network-3f10/docs/source/kube.rst

 Making Secure TLS Connection with gRPC
 -----------------------

 You can make secure connection through the NGINX controller to your TML service using TLS encryption.
+TML solutions utilizing gRPC have a built-in gRPC server for secure and fast connections.

 .. note::
    Note that the REST API service is unencrypted, but very useful if you don't have the need for security inside your VM.

-Here are the Steps o follow.
+Here are the Steps to follow.
+"""""""""""""""""""""""""""""""""""

 Step 1: Get Server Certificates
 ^^^^^^^^^^^^^^^^^^^^^^^